uidaholib/main-web-redesign_draft/content/special-collections/berry-ijc-fellowship.md

 ---

 {:#collections}
-### IJC Collections
+### IJC Sample Collections

-**Note: The following collections are suggested opportunities for research.
-Applicants may choose tp focus their research on other [International Jazz Collections (IJC)](https://www.ijc.uidaho.edu/) not included in this list.
+**Note:** The following collections are suggested opportunities for research.
+Applicants are welcome to focus their research on other [International Jazz Collections (IJC)](https://www.ijc.uidaho.edu/) not included in this list.

 *[Pete](https://archiveswest.orbiscascade.org/ark:/80444/xv39807) and [Conte Candoli](https://archiveswest.orbiscascade.org/ark:/80444/xv92407) Collections*
 - Pete and Conte Candoli were jazz trumpeters.
-The collections include original music manuscripts, arrangements, musical scores, correspondence, newspaper clippings, clothing, and photographs.
+These collections include original music manuscripts, arrangements, musical scores, correspondence, newspaper clippings, clothing, and photographs.

 *[Buddy Tate Collection](https://archiveswest.orbiscascade.org/ark:/80444/xv22534)*
 - Buddy Tate was a jazz tenor saxophonist and clarinetist.
 This collection includes band books, performance suits, photographs, and ephemera.